christophevg/human-parser-generator/README.md

 * The emitted generator became less _human_ with more complex grammars, such as the one for Cobol Copybooks.
 Especially the nested `try { ... } catch { ... }` blocks were no longer nice on the eye and hard to read.
 So I started implementing an inner-DSL.
 See below for more info.
 * Error reporting was not so "useful".
 Towards `v1.1` I'm aiming for much improved error reporting.
 See below for more info.
+* A third focus for the next "release" is to make the EBNF-like grammar compliant with EBNF.
+This requires adding some alternative syntax formats, addition of comments, etc.

 ## Example